Short Course

 Overview

-The aim of this course is to introduce you to the exciting and limitless possibilities of a modern 3D workshop.
+This course will introduce you to the exciting and limitless possibilities of a modern 3D workshop.
 You can explore processes including laser etching and cutting, digital vinyl cutting, sand blasting and colour heat transfer, whilst working with a variety of materials including wood, metal, plastic, resins and jesmonite.
 You will be encouraged to explore hi-tech and low tech processes to create an array of one off decorative items for your home such as clocks, mirrors, coasters and more.

 Basic materials are supplied to get you started.
 You will be advised accordingly of any additional materials required depending on what you would personally like to achieve.